 There are currently no active references in this article.

 A deciduous tree to 17 m in the wild.
 Bark dark green with pale stripes.
-Branchlets glabrous, greenish to purplish red, faintly striped white.
-Buds stipitate, small, ellipsoid, glabrous, with two pairs of valvate scales.
+Branchlets glabrous, greenish to purplish-red, faintly striped white.
+Buds stipitate, small, ellipsoid, glabrous, with 2 pairs of valvate scales.
 Leaves ovate, chartaceous, base cordate to subcordate, unlobed to 3-lobed, 7–12 × 5–9 cm, central lobe ovate, triangular-ovate, apex caudate-acuminate, lateral lobes triangular-ovate, apex acuminate; margins double-serrulate, teeth adpressed, upper surface dark green, lower surface paler, glaucescent, with pubescent vein axils; petiole 2.5–5 cm long, red or green, grooved, glabrous or pubescent; autumn colours yellow to red.
 Inflorescence terminal, racemose, pendulous, 5–20 flowered.
 Flowers yellowish-green, 5-merous, pedicels slender, 0.6–0.8 cm long, sepals oblong, ~0.3 cm long, petals obovate, 0.3–0.4 cm long, stamens 8, inserted outside the nectar disc.
 Samaras 2.3–2.5 cm long, wings narrowly spreading.
-Flowering May, fruiting October.
+Flowering in May, fruiting in October.
 (Fang 1939; Xu et al. 2008).

 Distribution China south western Sichuan, north western Yunnan